Type is ubiquitous.

-Type Associates’ principal is Russell Bean, a typography professional who started his career in the early sixties in an advertising agency as production junior whilst studying publication typography, hand lettering and illustration at evening college.
+Type Associates’ principal is Russell Bean, a typography professional who started his career at an early age in an advertising agency as production junior whilst studying publication typography, hand lettering and illustration at evening college.

-Having grasped a handle on print and press production and finished art procedures from the agency’s artist and production manager his next career move came as the art director for a regional group of stores within a chain of electrical appliance stores designing ads and managing metal type specs and blocks.
+Upon having grasped a handle on print and press production and finished art procedures from the agency’s artist and production manager his next career move came as the art director for a regional group of stores within a chain of an electrical appliance retailer designing ads and managing type specs and images.

 This was followed by management of the “cold type” or headline division of a trade typesetting house.
 Still in his early twenties it was during this time that he designed his five weight Virginia family which won the inaugural Lettergraphics International Typeface Design Competition, and a job in their Los Angeles studios.

 As film font producer and chief lettering artist, this was a great opportunity to rub shoulders with some of LA’s advertising nobility: people like Saul Bass, Gary Burden, David Geffen and the cream of the music and movie scenes soon came knocking on the door.
 Lettering projects included album covers for famous groups: The Eagles, America, Crosby Stills Nash & Young, The Doors, singers Jackson Browne, Neil Young and Frank Zappa.
-One memorable outdoor poster displayed above a record store on Hollywood Boulevard for Diana Ross.
+Another memorable project was an outdoor poster displayed above a record store on Hollywood’s Sunset Boulevard for Diana Ross.

-His foray in sunny Southern California, was followed in 1974 by a return to his home town of Sydney, Australia to resume his previous position as manager of the trade typesetting house.
+His foray in sunny Southern California, was followed by a return to his home town of Sydney, Australia to resume his previous position as manager of the trade typesetting house.

-With the kudos of his US trip fresh in the minds of Sydney’s creatives, he soon teamed up with a long time client to form a headline setting and production studio to cater for a large slice of Sydney’s advertising agencies, publishers and designers.
+With the kudos of his US trip fresh in the minds of Sydney’s creatives, he soon teamed up with a long time client to form a headline setting and production studio catering for a large slice of Sydney’s advertising agencies, publishers and designers.

 After a few successful years the partners went their separate ways – Russell continued with the headline service and eventually purchased a small, fully staffed and functioning electronic typesetting firm and added full production art services.